-The Academy Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Surrey County Council.
-Both are multi-employer defined benefit schemes.
+The academy trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Surrey County Council.
+Both are multiemployer defined benefit schemes.

-The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2019.
+Prior to 31 August 2023, the latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2022.
+A further valuation of the TPS scheme, relating to the period ended 31 March 2020 was published in October 2023.

-Contributions amounting to £152k were payable to the schemes at 31 August 2022 (2021: £143k) and are included within creditors.
+Contributions amounting to £177k were payable to the schemes at 31 August 2023 (2022: £152k) and are included within creditors.